mgracen/retro-launcher/README.md

 # Living Room '82 - Retro Console Launcher

-A browser-based library browser, ROM scanner, box-art fetcher, and high-score tracker for Atari 2600, Intellivision, and ColecoVision — built on [EmulatorJS](https://emulatorjs.org).
+A browser-based library browser, ROM scanner, box-art fetcher, and high-score tracker for Atari 2600 — built on [EmulatorJS](https://emulatorjs.org).
 Point it at your existing ROM folder and it lists everything automatically, complete with real cover art, no copying required.